-- Tested how management determined the estimates of total costs at completion for a sample of fixed-price long-term construction contracts: - Agreed key contractual terms back to signed contracts; and - Evaluated the reasonableness of the significant assumptions used by management in estimating the total costs at completion and the timely identification by management of circumstances and factors that may warrant a modification to a previous cost estimate, which included the following: - Tested estimates of total costs at completion, such as estimated labour costs, materials and other costs to appropriate supporting documentation and subcontractor costs to third party agreements; - Performed procedures to compare the estimated costs to complete to actual costs incurred to date; and - Observed progress of performance and inquired with senior management, project managers and internal legal counsel regarding the status of contracts, changes from previous years (if applicable), factors that can change performance of major material suppliers to deliver on time, the performance of major subcontractors, unusual weather conditions and the accuracy of the original bid estimate.
+- Tested how management determined the estimates of total costs at completion for a sample of fixed-price long-term construction contracts: - Agreed key contractual terms back to signed contracts. - Evaluated the reasonableness of the significant assumptions used by management in estimating the total costs at completion and the timely identification by management of circumstances and factors that may warrant a modification to a previous cost estimate, which included the following: - tested estimates of total costs at completion, such as estimated labour costs, materials and other costs to appropriate supporting documentation, and subcontractor costs to third party agreements; - performed procedures to compare the estimated costs to complete to actual costs incurred to date; and - observed progress of performance and inquired with senior management, project managers and internal legal counsel regarding the status of contracts, changes from previous years (if applicable), factors that can change the total contract major subcontractors, unusual weather conditions and the accuracy of the original bid estimate.